Cincinnati/Northern Kentucky International Airport: Art

 The current airport is home to 5 of 16 large Art Deco murals created for the train concourse building at Cincinnati Union Terminal during the station's construction in 1932.
 Mosaic murals depicting people at work in local Cincinnati workplaces were incorporated into the interior design of the railroad station by Winold Reiss, a German-born artist with a reputation in interior design.
 When the train concourse building was designated for demolition in 1972, a "Save the Terminal Committee" raised funds to remove and transport 14 of the murals in the concourse to new locations in the Airport.
 They were placed in Terminal 1, as well as Terminals 2 and 3, which were then being constructed as part of major airport expansion and renovation.
 When Terminals 1 and 2 were demolished, the murals in those areas were stored and the new Security Screening building was designed to accommodate the heavy weight of the murals with the eastern "store front" windows designed to be removable to permit the future installation of the murals.
 The murals were also featured in a scene in the film Rain Man starring Dustin Hoffman and Tom Cruise.
 In addition, a walkway to one of the terminals at CVG was featured in the scene in the film when Hoffman's character, Raymond, refused to fly on a plane.
-The nine murals located in the former Terminals 1 & 2 were relocated to the Duke Energy Convention Center in downtown Cincinnati, while five murals remain in Terminal 3 to this day.
+The nine murals located in the former Terminals 1 & 2 were relocated to the First Financial Center in downtown Cincinnati, while five murals remain in Terminal 3 to this day.

 Additionally, there are several pieces of Charley Harper artwork in the Concourse B food court.